petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/deploying-a-custom-application.md

    useESM: true
 ```

-See [custom element YAML configuration reference](../../building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md) for an explanation of each property.
+See [Custom Element YAML Configuration Reference](../../building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md) for an explanation of each property.

 The relevant JavaScript files for the application are contained in the `/src` folder.
 A full explanation of the JavaScript code is beyond the scope of this tutorial, but there are a few things to note: